proddata/crate/docs/general/ddl/system-columns.rst

   The value is a unique identifier for each row in a table and is a compound string representation of all primary key values of that row.
 If no primary keys are defined the id is randomly generated.
-If no dedicated routing column is defined the ``_id`` value is used for distributing the records on the shards.
+If no dedicated :ref:`routing column <glossary-routing-column>` is defined the ``_id`` value is used for distributing the records on the shards.

 .. _Optimistic Concurrency Control: https://en.wikipedia.org/wiki/Optimistic_concurrency_control